 If you haven’t already heard about it, then where have you been?

-Granted, not everybody has bought a Pipdig theme in the past, but you could perhaps say that the man behind the brand (Phil Clothier) is one of the go-to providers of blog themes in the UK.
+Granted, not everybody has bought a Pipdig theme in the past.
+However, you could say that the man behind the brand (Phil Clothier) is one of the go-to providers of UK blog themes.
 In fact, I recently saw that he’d expanded overseas, with many popular American bloggers choosing his themes over US providers.

-As a result, top website developers in the industry have advised that everybody who currently uses a Pipdig theme changes their theme ASAP.
+As a result, top website developers in the industry have advised that everybody who currently uses a Pipdig theme changes it ASAP.
 This is to avoid being implicated if legal action is taken against the company due to such a big data breach.

 It goes without saying that it’s completely up to you as to what you decide to do about it (if anything).
 Personally, I decided to back up my website and change my theme last weekend.

 That said, just because I’ve been rocking a new, shiny theme for over a week now doesn’t mean I’m over what happened.
 No – I still feel scarred over the Pipdig scandal.
 And here’s why.